ncampost/unsup-GMM/README.md

 # Gaussian Mixture Models: clustering unlabeled data

 Here is a simple implementation of Gaussian Mixture Models to cluster unlabeled data.
-[Sklearn already does this,](http://scikit-learn.org/stable/modules/mixture.html)- this is simply for my own interest and certainly not for actual use.
+[Sklearn already does this](http://scikit-learn.org/stable/modules/mixture.html)- this is simply for my own interest and certainly not for actual use.

-## Expecation-Maximization (EM) optimization
+### Expectation-Maximization (EM) optimization

 For these images, we generate data from actual/hidden Gaussian components and then model the resulting data with GMM.